 Frederick P. Helm

-Fred Helm is Vice President & Counsel in the Richmond office of Kemper Consulting.
-His practice focuses on lobbying the General Assembly and state government procurement.
+Fred Helm’s practice focuses on lobbying the General Assembly and state government procurement.
 Mr. Helm provides successful procurement strategies in technology, health care, insurance, contracting and other areas.
 He advises clients concerning state agency priorities, the State Corporation Commission, regulatory matters, and effective business approaches.
 He testifies before the General Assembly and communicates well with the executive branch, using strong relationships developed over 14 years of private sector experience.

 Before joining Kemper Consulting, Mr. Helm was a partner in a large law firm where his practice focused on state government relations — lobbying the Governor’s Office, state agencies, the General Assembly, and extensive procurement and regulatory matters.